Gorgona Island (Colombia): National park

 The island was established as Gorgona Natural National Park in 1984, in order to preserve its endemic species, the richly varied wildlife of the tropical forest and the coral reefs offshore.
 The park covers a total maritime area of 620 km2.

-Gorgona has no permanent population, except staff involved in the administration and preservation of the National Park.
+Gorgona has no permanent population, except for staff involved in the administration and preservation of the National Park.
 The island has been developed as an ecotourism center with lodgings and a restaurant.
 Visitors need previous permission to come to the island.
-Gorgona can host around 80 visitors at one given time.
+Gorgona can host around 80 visitors at any given time.
 Camping is not allowed, and the only housing available is the one provided by the park administration in El Poblado, the only settlement area of the island.
 It is a very quiet place, built facing the ocean.
 Each group is assigned one guide upon arrival to accompany the tourists wherever the group wishes to go.
-Since Gorgona is a tropical environment known for its venomous snakes, visitors are not allowed to set foot anywhere unaccompanied and not wearing boots, except for the beach in front of the rooms.
+Since Gorgona is a tropical environment known for its venomous snakes, visitors are not allowed to set foot anywhere unaccompanied or without wearing boots, except for the beach in front of the rooms.